-It’s one of the most alluring and intriguing scents I’ve tried.
-It isn’t among the most hyped in the fragrance community, and is one of those hidden gems of a perfume that have a place in every perfumista’s dresser.
+It’s one of the most alluring and intriguing scents I’ve ever tried.
+It isn’t among the most hyped in the fragrance community, and is one of those hidden gems that have a place on every perfumista’s dresser.

-Un Bois Vanille is extremely long lasting.
+Un Bois Vanille is extremely long-lasting.
 Spray it on your skin in the morning, and it will stay on you for upward of 12 hours.
 Don’t spritz more than 3-4 times at a time, though.
-It’s very strong and can become cloying.
+It’s very strong and might become a bit cloying.

 You asked, we answered: Why some perfumes last longer than others

 For the first 3 to 4 hours of wear, Un Bois Vanille by Serge Lutens has tremendous sillage.
 After that, it becomes moderate for 6 to 8 hours and then turns into a skin scent.

 Un Bois Vanille by Serge Lutens can be purchased in two sizes: 1.7 fl oz (50 ml) and 3.4 fl oz (100 ml).

 Read our guide: Which size perfume to buy?